 Smart contracts are simple programs stored on a blockchain that run when predetermined conditions are met.
-They are typically used to automate execution of an agreement so that all participants be can immediately certain of the outcome, without any intermediary's involvement.
+They are typically used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any intermediary's involvement.